csakafeda/ExpressCinema/README.md

   EMAIL_PASSWORD=
   ```
   - open server folder in the terminal and run ```npm start```
+  - make as many post request as many seats you want to be available this endpoint: http://localhost:8080/api/seats/add_seat (max 30)
 - Frontend
   - Open the client folder in the terminal and run ```npm install``` to install the necessary dependencies
   - Run ```npm start``` to start the React server